 Some academic units have additional requirements.
-Students seeking admission to K-12 or secondary education programs should consult the Office of Student Affairs in the College of Education (480/965-5555) to determine if there are additional admission requirements for their teaching fields.
+Students seeking admission to K-8 or secondary education programs (7-12) should consult the Office of Student Affairs in the College of Education (480/965-5555) to determine if there are additional admission requirements for their teaching fields.

-PTPP application deadlines are January 15 for fall admission and September 1 for spring admission.
-Applicants should contact the Office of Student Affairs for an application, or it can be downloaded via the Web at www.asu.edu/ educ/osa.
+PTPP application deadlines are February1 for fall admission and September 1 for spring admission.
+Applications can be downloaded via the Web at www.asu.edu/educ/osa.